GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/05I_Lambdas.md

 # 05I: Lambdas (Anonymous Functions)

 *Aside: I know that they're not technically called that, but it's a nice and catchy name lol*
-*Aside: Document 04I is currently reserved for a 03I continuation to be compatible with Challenge 25-2.*

 Anonymous functions are really just functions under the hood.
 In fact, Lox functions do not need to inherently bind to a name, despite the `name` field in `ObjFunction` representation.
 The name-binding happens *after* `OP_CONSTANT` or `OP_CLOSURE` wrought up the function from the constants array and put it onto the stack.
 Then, we either bind it to a global identifier or leave it as-is for a local variable.